dcycle/drupal_yext/README.md

 Adding new mapping once you already have data
 -----

+Go to /admin/config/yext/yext, in the "Basic Node Information" section, and:

+* If you don't want to re-fetch data from Yext, deselect "Always update raw data on save, if possible".
+This might be the case, for example, if you have added new mapping to a Yext field which existed when the import first happened.
+* If you do want to re-fetch data from Yext, select "Always update raw data on save, if possible".
+This might be the case, for example, if a new field was added to Yext since the last import.

 If you add new mapping but already have nodes in your system, you can run:

     drush ev '\Drupal\drupal_yext\Yext\Yext::instance()->resaveAllExisting()'